Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/types/mouse.rst

 A FALSE pulse is given when any of the above conditions ends.

-There is no logic brick for specific mouse movement and reactions (such as first person camera), these have to be coded in python.
+There is no logic brick for specific mouse movement and reactions (such as first person camera), these have to be coded in Python.